aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/basic-drawing/draw-bezier-curve/_index.md

 float endX = 90;
 float endY = 25;
 ```

-In this step, we define the parameters for the Bezier curve, including the control points and end points.
+These variables describe the start point, two control points, and the end point of the curve.

-### Step 2.6: Draw the Bezier Curve
+#### Step 2.6: Draw the Bezier Curve
 ```csharp
 graphic.DrawBezier(BlackPen, startX, startY, controlX1, controlY1, controlX2, controlY2, endX, endY);
 image.Save();
 ```

-Finally, we use the `DrawBezier` method to draw the Bezier curve with the specified parameters.
-The `image.Save()` method is used to save the image with the curve.

-## Conclusion

-Drawing Bezier curves in Aspose.Imaging for .NET is a powerful way to enhance the visual appeal of your .NET applications.
-By following these simple steps, you can create smooth and visually pleasing graphics.

-Now that you've learned how to draw Bezier curves with Aspose.Imaging for .NET, you can explore more features and capabilities of this versatile library in your .NET projects.
+`DrawBezier` renders the curve, and `image.Save()` writes the bitmap to the file system.

+### Step 3: Run and Verify
+Build the project and run it.
+You’ll find `DrawingBezier_out.bmp` in the folder you specified.
+Open the file to see a black cubic Bezier curve on a yellow background.

+## Common Issues & Tips

+- **Incorrect path** – Ensure `dataDir` ends with a backslash (`\`) or use `Path.Combine` for safety.
+- **Missing license** – In trial mode, some advanced features may be restricted; the basic drawing works without a license.
+- **Color not changing** – Verify you called `graphic.Clear` *before* drawing the curve.

-## FAQ's
+## Frequently Asked Questions

 ### Q1: What is a Bezier curve?

-A1: A Bezier curve is a mathematically defined curve used in computer graphics and design.
-It is defined by control points that influence the shape and path of the curve.
+A Bezier curve is a mathematically defined smooth curve used in vector graphics.
+It is controlled by start, end, and one or more control points.

 ### Q2: Can I customize the appearance of the Bezier curve drawn with Aspose.Imaging?

-A2: Yes, you can customize the appearance of the Bezier curve by adjusting parameters such as color, thickness, and control points.
+Yes.
+Change the `Pen` color, thickness, or dash style, and modify the control point coordinates to alter the curve’s shape.

 ### Q3: Are there other types of curves that Aspose.Imaging supports?

-A3: Yes, Aspose.Imaging for .NET supports various types of curves, including quadratic Bezier curves and cubic Bezier curves.
+Absolutely.
+Aspose.Imaging supports quadratic Bezier curves, cubic Bezier curves, and spline curves via its drawing API.

 ### Q4: Is Aspose.Imaging for .NET compatible with different image formats?

-A4: Yes, Aspose.Imaging for .NET supports a wide range of image formats, including BMP, PNG, JPEG, and more.
+Yes.
+It works with BMP, PNG, JPEG, TIFF, GIF, and many more formats.

 ### Q5: Where can I find additional resources and support for Aspose.Imaging for .NET?

-A5: You can explore the [documentation](https://reference.aspose.com/imaging/net/) for Aspose.Imaging for .NET and seek help in the [Aspose.Imaging forum](https://forum.aspose.com/).
+You can explore the [documentation](https://reference.aspose.com/imaging/net/) for Aspose.Imaging for .NET and seek help in the [Aspose.Imaging forum](https://forum.aspose.com/).

+## Conclusion

+You now have a complete, **c# draw bezier** example that shows how to **create image graphics**, set a custom background, and save the result using Aspose.Imaging.
+Experiment with different control points, colors, and image sizes to fit your own application’s needs.
+When you’re ready, explore other drawing primitives like lines, ellipses, and polygons to build richer graphics.

+---

+**Last Updated:** 2026-02-09
+**Tested With:** Aspose.Imaging 24.12 for .NET
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}